Section

 Closure Criteria

-This is the authoritative guide for the reconciliation and closure of both Foreign Military Sales (FMS) and Building Partnership Capacity (BPC) cases.
-This publication consolidates reconciliation and closure processes and procedures into a single document.
-This publication complements reconciliation and closure policy in the DoD Financial Management Regulation (DoD FMR) DoD 7000.14-R, and the Security Assistance Management Manual (SAMM), DSCA 5105.38-M, particularly Chapter 16, Case Reconciliation and Closure.
-It is intended to identify the procedures, and facilitate actions by providing an overview of the processes related to reconciliation and closure.
-The structure of this guide is outlined below and every effort is made to ensure this document is user-friendly, comprehensive, relevant and concise.
+The Case Reconciliation and Closure Guide (RCG) is authoritative for the reconciliation and closure of both Foreign Military Sales (FMS) and Building Partner Capacity (BPC) cases.
+This guide consolidates reconciliation and closure processes and procedures into a single document and complements reconciliation and closure policy in the DoD Financial Management Regulation (DoD FMR) DoD 7000.14-R, and the Security Assistance Management Manual (SAMM), DSCA 5105.38-M, particularly Chapter 16, Case Reconciliation and Closure.
+It is intended to identify the procedures and facilitate actions by providing an overview of the processes related to reconciliation and closure.
+The structure is outlined below, and every effort is made to ensure this document is user-friendly, comprehensive, relevant and concise.
 The RCG is considered a "living" document and is subject to change as policies and procedures change.

-A7.C1.2.
-Preview Of Subsequent Chapters.
-This publication contains six chapters pertaining to the processes related to case reconciliation and closure.
-It also includes subsequent appendices containing definitions, abbreviations/acronyms and references.
-All chapters apply to the whole FMS community.
+A7.C1.2.1.
+The Case Reconciliation and Closure Guide (RCG) contains six chapters, including this introductory chapter, pertaining to the processes related to case reconciliation and closure.
+It also includes a table of contents, labeled is Chapter 0.
+In addition to the RCG’s authorization memo, a listing of tables, and figures, Chapter 0 contains definitions, abbreviations/acronyms and references.
+All chapters apply to the entire Foreign Military Sales (FMS)community.
 Problem resolution and process flowcharts apply to each chapter.
-A brief description of each chapter follows:
+A brief description of chapters 2-6 follows:

-A7.C1.2.2.
+A7.C1.2.1.2.
 Chapter 3: Reconciliation for Closure of Supply/Services Complete Cases.
-Chapter 3 focuses on reconciliation requirements once a case is SSC and preparing a case for closure.
-This chapter discusses closure types, closure inhibitors and verifications required to prepare a case for closure.
+Chapter 3 focuses on reconciliation requirements once a case is SSC and guidelines for preparing a case for closure.
+Specifically, this chapter discusses closure types, closure inhibitors and verifications required to prepare a case for closure.

-A7.C1.2.3.
+A7.C1.2.1.3.
 Chapter 4: Closure.
-Chapter 4 outlines the closure process and includes information regarding certificate transactions and closure inhibitors once the certificate reaches DFAS Indianapolis.
+Chapter 4 outlines the closure process and includes information regarding certificate transactions and closure inhibitors once the certificate reaches Defense Finance and Accounting Service - Indianapolis (DFAS-IN).
 This chapter also documents the verifications required for post-closure transactions, contract closeout, the Case Closure Suspense Account (CCSA), reopening cases, zero value closures and closure of leases.

-A7.C1.2.4.
+A7.C1.2.1.4.
 Chapter 5: Reports.
 Chapter 5 provides an overview of the reporting of reconciliation and closure efforts.
-Reporting requirements, DSCA Case Closure Status reporting and the CCSA Statement are discussed.
+Reporting requirements, DSCA Case Closure Status reporting, and the CCSA Statement are discussed.

-A7.C1.2.5.
+A7.C1.2.1.5.
 Chapter 6: Tools and Authorities.
 Chapter 6 focuses on the tools and authorities for case managers (CMs) and others to use in facilitating reconciliation and closure efforts.
-This chapter also discusses FMS reviews, Case Reconciliation/Closure Executive Committee (EXCOM), write-off authority and systemic tools.
+This chapter also discusses FMS reviews, write-off authority and systemic tools.

 A7.C1.3.1.
 Implementing Agencies (IAs) perform all case management duties prescribed in the SAMM, and serve as overall manager and facilitator for reviewing and reconciling cases.
-The IA also ensures data integrity on reports and information products within and between data automation tools through periodic reviews, meets with stakeholders (to include purchasers) to resolve issues, and certifies cases to DFAS Indianapolis for closure.
+The IA also ensures data integrity on reports and information products within and between data automation tools through periodic reviews, meets with stakeholders (to include purchasers) to resolve issues, and certifies cases to Defense Finance and Accounting Services – Indianapolis (DFAS-IN) for closure.

 A7.C1.3.4.
-DCMA when assigned as the Administrative Contracting Officer (ACO), performs contract administrative functions (including contract closeout) as prescribed in the Federal Acquisition Regulation (FAR) and the Defense Federal Acquisition Regulation Supplement (DFARS).
+The Defense Contract Management Agency (DCMA), when assigned as the Administrative Contracting Officer (ACO), performs contract administrative functions (including contract closeout) as prescribed in the Federal Acquisition Regulation (FAR) and the Defense Federal Acquisition Regulation Supplement (DFARS).

 A7.C1.3.5.
-DCAA performs contract audit functions as prescribed in the FAR and the DFARS, including final overhead rate audits necessary to close out contracts that, in turn, lead to closure of FMS cases.
+The Defense Contract Audit Agency (DCAA) performs contract audit functions as prescribed in the FAR and the DFARS, including final overhead rate audits necessary to close out contracts that, in turn, lead to closure of FMS cases.

 A7.C1.3.6.
-Purchasers advise on which cases are desired for closure, coordinate closure decisions between: (a) Ministry of National Defense (MND or equivalent thereof) and (b) Service/program office level, ensure prompt payment for cases in a collection deficit (i.e., underpaid) position, participate in reconciliation and closure meetings (e.g., FMRs), and meet with United States Government (USG) to resolve issues.
+Purchasers advise on which cases are desired for closure, coordinate closure decisions between: (a) Ministry of National Defense (MND or equivalent thereof) and (b) Service/program office level, ensure prompt payment for cases in a collection deficit (i.e., underpaid) position, participate in reconciliation and closure meetings (e.g., Financial Management Reviews (FMRs)), and meet with USG representatives to resolve issues.

 A7.C1.4.3.
-All cases must be reviewed annually, either upon basic case implementation anniversary date, in preparation for a formal review with the purchaser, or when the case value adjusts by ten percent or more.
+All cases must be reviewed annually, either upon the basic case implementation anniversary date, in preparation for a formal review with the purchaser, or when the case value adjusts by a ten percent or more increase or decrease.
 Refer to the FMS Case Review and Reconciliation Matrix and associated guidelines, and the checklist in Appendix 7, Chapter 2 and Chapter 3 for additional details on reconciliation process and procedures.

 Figure A7.C1.F1.
 Transition From Case Execution To Closure

-Closure refers to a case for which all material was delivered, services were performed, other requirements of the LOA were satisfied, known financial transactions (including collections) were completed, and the purchaser receives a final statement of account in the next DD Form 645, "Foreign Military Sales Billing Statement".
+Closure refers to a case for which all material has been delivered, services have been performed, other requirements of the Letter of Offer and Acceptance (LOA) have been satisfied, known financial transactions (including collections) have been completed, and the purchaser receives a final statement of account in the next Defense Department (DD) Form 645, "Foreign Military Sales Billing Statement".
 From a practical and operational standpoint, "final" case closure marks the conclusion of the life of a given case.
-It is DSCA policy to close an FMS case as soon it is feasible to do so.
-Cases are not considered candidates for closure until SSC, meaning all logistical actions are completed and all conditions of the LOA are satisfied.
+It is DSCA policy to close a Foreign Military Sales (FMS) case as soon it is feasible to do so.
+Cases are not considered candidates for closure until Supply/Service Complete (SSC), meaning all logistical actions are completed and all conditions of the LOA are satisfied.
 An elaboration of SSC criteria is found in Appendix 7, Section C2.13.
 The two broad categories of closure are: Accelerated Case Closure Procedures (ACCP) and non-ACCP.
-ACCP is voluntary except for those countries with FMF-funded cases.
+ACCP is voluntary except for those countries with Foreign Military Financing (FMF)-funded cases.
 For cases categorized under ACCP, not all financial transactions are necessarily complete prior to closure.
-The non-ACCP category exists to accommodate those countries whose FMS programs are completely financed with national funds (cash) and have not elected to participate in ACCP, as well as all BPC cases.
-Non-ACCP requires that all financial transactions are complete/finalized and cases must be fully reconciled prior to closure.
+The non-ACCP category exists to accommodate those countries whose FMS programs are completely financed with national funds (cash) and have not elected to participate in ACCP, as well as all Building Partner Capacity (BPC) cases.
+Non-ACCP cases must be fully reconciled prior to closure.
+Non-ACCP requires that all financial transactions are complete/finalized, and cases must be fully reconciled prior to closure.

 A7.C1.5.1.
 Closure is important to FMS cases for many reasons.
 In addition to the many benefits noted in the reconciliation section, closure also minimizes the inventory of open cases that are logistically, but not financially, complete; expedites the release of excess funds; allows for resources to focus on active cases; and addresses the purchaser's concern of timely and efficient closure.

 A7.C1.5.2.
-ACCP.
+Accelerated Case Closure Procedure.
 Cases should be certified for closure under ACCP within 24 months post-SSC, and it is preferred that they are closed as soon as possible once they are 12 months post-SSC (exceptions are addressed in Appendix 7, Chapter 3).
-The 12 months allows for consideration of the purchaser’s right to submit an SDR associated with the final delivery.
+The 12 months allows for consideration of the purchaser’s right to submit a Supply Discrepancy Report (SDR) associated with the final delivery.
 This time period can be reduced, however, if the purchaser confirms in writing (e-mail or meeting minutes are acceptable) that the submission of SDRs is not anticipated.
-This statement does not waive the FMS purchaser’s right to submit an SDR as indicated in the LOA Standard Terms and Conditions 5.4.
-The underlying contracts supporting the FMS case do not need to be completed for the FMS case to interim close if there are ULOs on the contract associated with the FMS case, or to direct final close if there are no ULOs associated with the FMS case.
+This statement does not waive the FMS purchaser’s right to submit an SDR as indicated in the LOA Standard Terms and Conditions, Section 5.4.
+The underlying contracts supporting the FMS case do not need to be completed for the FMS case to interim close if there are Unliquidated Obligations (ULOs) on the contract associated with the FMS case, or to direct final close if there are no ULOs associated with the FMS case.
 The detailed procedures for ACCP are discussed in Appendix 7, Chapters 3 and Chapter 4.

 Figure A7.C1.F2.
 Transition From Case Execution To Closure